Connecting Through Obstruction; Relating Gauge Gravity and String Theory: Bundles

 By repeated application of the right action we move through the fiber $G$.
 This leads us to define the whole fiber as $\pi^{-1}(p)=\{ug|g\in G\}$.
 This property will hold in any principal bundle.
 Naturally we will always choose to represent our sections as right multiplication of the canonical local trivialization.

-An important concept is that of a section of a fiber bundle.
-A section $\sigma:M\rightarrow E$ is a smooth mapping such that $\pi\circ\sigma(p)=id_{M}$.
-If a section is defined only on a chart $U_i$ then we say $\sigma_i$ is a local section.
-Sections are assignments of points in the base space with points in the total space $P$ and induce mappings of vectors in the base space to vectors in the total space.
-An example of a section of a principal bundle $P(M,G)$ for $p\in M$, $e\in G$ is given by $\sigma(p)=\phi(p,e)=u\in P$.
+An example of a section of a principal bundle $P(M,G)$ for $p\in M$, $e\in G$ is given by $\sigma(p)=\phi(p,e)=u\in P$. \\